21crickets/21crickets.github.io/docs/index.md

 # Notice

 > We have not released the LTS version yet.
 At the following link, you will know that there are stable and draft versions.
-So, both of them do not count as latest-version-Stable.ASAP, we will release links with the LTS flag.
+So, both of them do not count as the latest version stable.ASAP, we will release links with the LTS flag.

 # Welcome